blackandmiles93/lyric_finder/README.md

+##Lyric Finder
+A small react app using the musixmatch api to pull in song information and lyrics

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>